kirnap/ku-dependency-parser/README.md

 #### BiLSTM based LM

-Go to the directory where you download all the software and then to language model directory
+Go to the directory where you download all the software and then to language model directory, please be noticed language model training takes approximately 24 hours on Tesla K80 GPU.
 ```sh
 cd lm
 ```